-Staying up-to-date on routine maintenance is a surefire way to help your Honda Fit run for years to come.
-In fact, the new car warranty that came with your vehicle requires you to follow the Honda Fit maintenance schedule and receive regular service from an authorized service center.
+Staying up to date on routine maintenance is a surefire way to help your Honda Fit run great for years to come.
+The new car warranty that came with your vehicle requires you to follow the Honda Fit maintenance schedule and receive regular service from an authorized service center.

->

-> To help drivers like you in the Fountain Valley, Costa Mesa, and Newport Beach area take better care of their vehicles, follow the recommended Honda Fit maintenance schedule below.
-For more information, contact your local Honda service center.
+To help drivers like you in the Fountain Valley, Costa Mesa, and Newport Beach, CA, areas keep their cars in peak condition, follow the recommended Honda Fit maintenance schedule below.
+For more information, contact Norm Reeves Honda Superstore Huntington Beach.

->

-> Honda Fit Routine Maintenance: 7,500 Miles
+Honda Fit Routine Maintenance: 7,500 Miles

 Once your Honda Fit reaches 7,500 miles, you’ll need to bring it in for its first oil change.
 In addition to changing the oil, your service technician will change the oil filter, inspect the brakes, check the fluid levels and tire pressure, and rotate the tires.
 Repeat this service every 7,500 miles to help your Honda Fit run smoothly.